Strivin0311/ai-learning/tasks/l2/l2solve.md

 # Learning to Solve
-*Here's some resources about Learning to Solve*
+*Here're some resources about Learning to Solve*

 #### Guiding high-performance SAT solvers with unsat-core predictions [`UNREAD`]